pnp/pnpcore/docs/articles/consumer/pages-promote.md

 await page.PublishAsync();
 ```

-## Demoting a news article back to a regalar page
+## Demoting a news article back to a regular page

 Demoting an existing news post to a regular page can be done with the [DemoteNewsArticleAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#PnP_Core_Model_SharePoint_IPage_DemoteNewsArticleAsync).